neeleshkr22/joget-assignment/README.md

 ## Live Demo

-If a live version is available, it can be accessed at: *(insert your live site URL here)*
+If a live version is available, it can be accessed at: *https://joget.netlify.app/*

 ## License